JonWatkins/suika/README.md

 Documentation is comming soon.

+## Example

+A simple todo example can be found [here](https://jonwatkins.github.io/suika-example/).
+Or you can checkout thre repo [here](https://github.com/JonWatkins/suika-example).

 ## Usage

 The easiest way to use Suika is to use the [vite](https://vitejs.dev/) bundler, as this supports `SCSS` and `Typescript` out of the box.
 Below is an example `vite.config.js` for bundling a Suika application.